SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 <br><br>

-1. If the `Comments Embed Method` is set to `Insert After the Content` it will work without any other setup.
+#### 1. `Comments Embed Method` is set to `Insert After the Content`
+No setup is needed.

-2. If the `Comments Embed Method` is set to `Replace WordPress Comments`, there are two separate lines of code you need to add.
+#### 2. `Comments Embed Method` is set to `Replace WordPress Comments`
+There are two separate lines of code you need to add.
 First, add the following code in the theme’s functions.php file:
 ```php
 if ( method_exists( 'SpotIM_Frontend','display_amp_comments' ) ) {
     add_action( 'ampforwp_after_post_content', function() {